welrachid/fastlane-plugin-cordova_screenshots/README.md

 By keeping your test files in your `fastlane` folder and offering a simple action to "patch" your native projects each time before running the screenshot creation process, this plugin offers a way around that.

+Why do these actions not just copy over a test template to the native project before each run of the screenshots actions?
+Because then the user couldn't use the Xcode and Android Studio built in test recorders or editors to improve the tests.
+The tests would be saved only in `platforms` and overwritten or thrown away with the next platform regeneration.
+By linking the tests files from the `fastlane` folder, this can not happen.

 ## Actions

 ### `ionic_ios_config_snapshot`